turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 ```
 <br>

 Make a file named `Active.js` in the `src` directory which will display the list of all deployed (active) elections on the website.
 In the file, put the following code inside the file.
-Please refer to the comments above each block or function in order to understand.
+Please refer to the comments above each block or function to understand.

 ```javascript
 import React, { Component } from 'react';